yourbasic/pallinda20/ovn1.md

 The first task is to determine that you have a functioning Go environment on the computer that you are working from.

 - On a KTH computer - Go should be installed and ready to use
-- On your own computer - Goto the [downloads page](https://golang.org/dl/) for and follow the installation instructions for your preferred operating system.
+- On your own computer - Goto the [Go getting started page](https://golang.org/doc/install) and follow the installation instructions for your preferred operating system.

 ### Task 2 - A Tour of Go (HANDIN)